 Become aware: Conflicts arise daily in our work and in coexistence with others.
 What matters is how we treat them and how we solve them.
 Best step by step!

 Step 4: Terminate the conflict conversation

-Make an appointment with your "counterparty" or the person concerned.
-Dates are very suitable in the late afternoon, because then you have no pressure "back out" and because those affected can then go home immediately.
+Make an appointment with your “counterparty” or the person concerned.
+Appointments in the late afternoon are well suited because you then have no pressure “out backwards” and because those affected can then go straight home.

-Choose a neutral place for the conflict discussion, ie not your office or that of the "counterparty" or one of the affected parties.
-Make sure you are undisturbed, have no listeners, and that there are no superiors present.
+Choose a neutral place for the conflict discussion, not your office or that of the “counterparty” or one of the parties concerned.
+Make sure that you are undisturbed, have no listeners, and that there are no superiors present.

 Step 5: Open the conflict conversation

-Begin the conversation by following the procedure first imagine, After you have welcomed your "opponent" or those concerned, explain the further process, which should consist of the following points (they correspond to the next steps 6 to 10):
+Start the conversation by first introducing the procedure.
+After you have greeted your “counterparty” or those affected, explain the further procedure, which should consist of the following points (they correspond to the next steps 6 to 10):